jdovalle10/SQL-Based-Digital-Prescription-Management-System/README.md

 - Patient-Pharmacy Interaction: Patients can search for and order their prescribed drugs from nearby pharmacies, considering availability, pricing, and location.
 - Order Management: Orders are processed digitally, ensuring that patients receive their medications efficiently and can track their order status.

+## Users
+**Patients:** The primary users who will interact with the system to manage their prescriptions, search for drugs, and place orders.
+**Doctors:** Healthcare providers who will issue digital prescriptions and monitor patient medication histories.
+**Pharmacies:** Entities responsible for managing drug inventories and fulfilling patient orders.

 ## Business Processes
 **Prescription Management:** Doctors issue digital prescriptions that are securely stored and accessible to patients and pharmacies.